paulrlea/Spring-2024-Notes/src/site/notes/Physics/Theoretical Mechanics/Class Notes/Concepts/Expectation values.md

 $$
 <A> = \int \Psi^* (x) \hat{A} \Psi(x) \, dx
 $$
 This is poorly named, because it is not the most likely value.
-It is the average value of an [[Physics/Quantum Physics/Concepts/observable\|observable]] over all spaces where the wave function can exist.
+It is the average value of an [[observable\|observable]] over all spaces where the wave function can exist.